IntuitionLabs

 Federal Regulation

 • FTC Actions: The Federal Trade Commission has been one of the most active federal players.
-In 2024–2025, the FTC issued critical reports and initiated lawsuits.
-In July 2024, it released a preliminary study finding that PBMs (especially the big three) have immense market power (79% of claims ([30])), which they allegedly use to inflate drug prices and harm independent pharmacies.
+In July 2024, it released a preliminary study finding that PBMs (especially the big three) have immense market power (79% of claims ([29])), which they allegedly use to inflate drug prices and harm independent pharmacies.
 That report underpinned the October 2024 FTC lawsuit accusing PBMs of rigging the diabetes drug supply chain (insulins) ([11]).
-In January 2025, the FTC announced findings that PBM-owned pharmacies were marking up prices by hundreds or thousands of percent ([6]), prompting additional actions.
-The FTC is still investigating and seeking to clarify how PBM practices affect consumers.
-Notably, in mid-2025, PBMs including Express Scripts have sued the FTC, claiming the agency’s actions lack authority and are based on flawed evidence – reflecting a legal battle over how aggressively to regulate PBMs.
+In January 2025, the FTC announced findings that PBM-owned pharmacies were marking up prices by hundreds or thousands of percent ([6]).
+The case was temporarily stalled after President Trump fired the FTC’s two remaining Democratic commissioners in March 2025, leaving the agency without a quorum; new commissioners were appointed in July 2025 and the stay was lifted in August 2025.
+In February 2026, the FTC secured a landmark settlement with Express Scripts requiring: elimination of spread pricing, delinking PBM compensation from drug list prices, cost-plus reimbursement for independent pharmacies (3 or fewer locations) in commercial plans starting 2027, and relocation of Cigna’s GPO Ascent from Switzerland to the U.S. The settlement is expected to reduce patient out-of-pocket costs by up to $7 billion over 10 years, with a 3-year compliance monitor and 10-year order duration ([13]).
+The lawsuit against CVS Caremark and OptumRx continues, with the PBMs filing a motion to dismiss in August 2025; a decision is pending.

 • State Medicaid Pass-Through Laws: Leveraging federal financing rules, CMS in 2023 began encouraging states to require Medicaid PBMs to use a “pass-through” pricing model, where any difference goes back to Medicaid, not the PBM.
 As a result, many states have since eliminated spread in Medicaid contracts, forcing transparency on pricing for federal match.